 These anecdotal accounts fail to provide any anthropological evidence for such claims, but it seems they originate from a single document authored by George Van Tassel, a copy of which is in the possession of the current Integratron owners.
 The authenticated handwritten letter details Giant Rock’s early Native American history as told to Van Tassel by area Indians and also Charlie Reche, a well-known rancher who sold the property on which the Integratron is located to Van Tassel.

 Joanne Karl, one of the Integratron’s current owners, was present for the long dance ceremony headed by Shri Naath Devi and described the event.
-Email correspondence with the author and Joanne Karl on April 27, 2018.
+Joanne Karl, email correspondence with the author, April 27, 2018.

 The author was not able to contact Shri Naath Devi to comment on or confirm this story.